 After providing 2,565,910 birth control-related services in 2019-20, PP only provided 2,193,205 in 2020-21.

 But if Planned Parenthood is defunded, won’t all those people who rely on them for healthcare be left to fend for themselves?

 First, no one wants to take away healthcare from anyone, especially women and their families.
 According to Planned Parenthood’s own annual reports, 98% of all women won’t even step foot inside a Planned Parenthood all year, so they are wildly overstating their importance in the healthcare market.

 Secondly, if Planned Parenthood is defunded, the money will be reallocated to FQHCs, which outnumber Planned Parenthood locations 16-to-1.
 FQHCs served more than 25 million people in 2015 versus Planned Parenthood, which served 2.5 million people that same year.

 Better choices for women are usually right around the corner.
 Alternative women’s health options are on average less than five miles away from the nearest Planned Parenthood.

 To find an FQHC near you, go to http://getyourcare.org/.

 What if I’m pro-choice and think that Planned Parenthood should continue to be funded?

-Another point to consider is that Planned Parenthood, several affiliates, and their business partners are currently under criminal investigation for laundry list of crimes including profiting off of the sale of the body parts of fetuses they aborted, compromising patient privacy, altering the abortion procedure to obtain better fetal tissue and thereby putting the health of the woman in danger, failing to comply with the Born Alive Infant Protection Act and failing to comply with the Partial-Birth Abortion Ban Act.
+Another point to consider is that Planned Parenthood, several affiliates, and their business partners are currently under criminal investigation for a laundry list of crimes including profiting off of the sale of the body parts of fetuses they aborted, compromising patient privacy, altering the abortion procedure to obtain better fetal tissue and thereby putting the health of the woman in danger, failing to comply with the Born-Alive Infant Protection Act and failing to comply with the Partial-Birth Abortion Ban Act.
 For information on all these charges, see www.ppcharges.com.